andersonlemos83/api-ecommerce-checkout/README.md

 To organize the tests according to their type and function, they were grouped into three main suites:

-- **RunCucumberTest**: Contains all acceptance tests implemented with Cucumber and BDD.
+- **RunCucumberTest**: It contains all acceptance tests implemented with Cucumber and BDD.
 This suite has a slower execution, as it requires the initialization of the context and infrastructure.
-- **UnitTests**: Contains all unit tests of the project.
+- **UnitTests**: It contains all unit tests of the project.
 As it has no external dependencies, its execution is fast.
-- **AllTests**: Groups all implemented tests, combining acceptance tests (RunCucumberTest) and unit tests (UnitTests).
+- **AllTests**: It groups all implemented tests, combining acceptance tests (RunCucumberTest) and unit tests (UnitTests).

 ## Getting Started with the Default Application (Oracle and RabbitMQ)